Dr Alison Peirse

 - Location: 1.26 Clothworkers Building North

-I am the author or editor of four books/collections on horror film: Women Make Horror: Filmmakers, Feminism, Genre (Rutgers University Press, 2020), After Dracula: The 1930s Horror Film (IB Tauris, 2013), Korean Horror Cinema (Edinburgh University Press, 2013) and a special issue of Asian Cinema (2011).
+I am the author or editor of Women Make Horror: Filmmakers, Feminism, Genre (Rutgers University Press, 2020), After Dracula: The 1930s Horror Film (IB Tauris, 2013), Korean Horror Cinema (Edinburgh University Press, 2013) and a special issue of Asian Cinema (2011).
 I have also published twenty journal articles and book chapters on genre film and television.

 I also offer innovation through my creative practice.
-I work as a fiction writer, scriptwriter and script editor, and I am a member of the Horror Writer’s Association, the oldest and most respected international organisation for writers in the genre.
+I work as a fiction writer, scriptwriter and script editor, and I am a member of the Horror Writer’s Association, the oldest international organisation for writers in the genre.
 I have had competition placements, invitations to train or collaborate with a range of national organisations across theatre, film & television, and book publishing, including Penguin Random House, the Royal Court Theatre and Channel 4.
+My short story ‘Atmosphere’ was published in Graveyard Smash: Women in Horror anthology in 2020.
 My plays have been longlisted for the prestigious biannual Bruntwood Prize and BBC WritersRoom Drama Script Window.
 I script edited the British feature film Dark Beacon (2017), and I co-wrote the feature film Kobudai, in pre-production with Green13 films.
 I am developing my stage play Euphoria as a feature film for director Donna McRae (nominated for Best Direction in a Feature Film by the Australian Director’s Guild, 2019).

 My AHRC funded PhD, awarded in 2007, was supervised by Professor Annette Kuhn at the University of Lancaster.
 Prior to Leeds, I was Lecturer in Writing for the Screen and Stage at the University of York.